emma-oc/ds-class-intro/README.md

 	5. Iteration: loops and comprehensions
 	6. Writing functions

-**Homework_02 (Exercise 5, 6)** is assigned.
-It won't be due until we finishes Section 6 next week, but feel free to start working on it now.

-**This time, please submit the `.py` files for all submissions.
-Similarly, once you're done, you can open a PR with these files.**

 [class05](https://github.com/emma-oc/ds-class-intro/blob/master/class03)

 	6. Writing functions
 	7. Reading and writing files

+**Homework_02 (Exercise 5, 6, 7)** is assigned, it's due next Wednesday 5/6.

+*This time, please submit the `.py` files for all submissions.
+Similarly, once you're done, you can open a PR with these files.*

 ##### Upcoming topics: